zippostorm/superhero-app/README.md

 The application requires a .env file with environment variables like MONGODB_URI, PORT, etc.

-MongoDB (or the relevant database) is already running and accessible.
+MongoDB is already running and accessible.

-npm run dev will concurrently start both backend and frontend development servers.
+To run both the backend and frontend development servers, you need to execute npm run dev separately in each part of the project.

 <h1>Unit Tests Report</h1>